For children, people with disabilities and those serving the community

 Young people taking part in a voluntary social year (Freiwilliges Soziales Jahr) or the European Voluntary Service in South Tyrol can use public transport free of charge for the duration of their service.

-Members of law enforcement may use public transport free of charge in order to perform their duties, even if in plain clothes.
+Members of law enforcement, even if in plain clothes, may use public transport free of charge in order to perform their duties and provided that they have notified the staff in charge at the start of their journey.

 Members of the armed forces wearing their uniform may use public transport free of charge in order to perform their duties.